 Issue 1 was proposed in the Columbus City Council and was overwhelmingly approved by voters in November 2020.
 Nearly 76% of Columbus voters voted in favor of the program.
 Columbus' electricity aggregation is the only one in Ohio to negotiate a 100% new green energy supply.
-The program will be the third-largest in the nation, and the largest in Ohio when it launches in June, 2021.
+The program is the third-largest in the nation, and the largest in Ohio when it launched on June 1, 2021.
 AEP Energy has mentioned previously that it will build or be the contractor for about $1 billion in new Ohio wind and solar generation, with plans to complete that work by the end of 2022, if possible.
 That power will be fed into the grid in equal amounts to Columbus’ total electricity load, giving the city the claim to being 100% green-powered.
-Clean Energy Columbus begins service on June 1, 2021.
-Their goal is 100% renewable energy by 2022 and to be carbon neutral by 2050
+Clean Energy Columbus began service on June 1, 2021.
+Their goal is 100% renewable energy by 2022 and to be carbon neutral by 2050.

 House Bill 178, which would require nearly 2 million Ohio residential customers to pay up to $1,000 each to subsidize FirstEnergy Corp.‘s aging nuclear plants, was introduced on April 10, 2017.
 The Chairman of the Ohio House Public Utilities Committee has suspended further hearings, and a vote, on the proposed bill.
 The discussion of subsidies for nuclear generation and 1950s-era coal plants is expected to continue.